 - Check with your postmaster

-- Mail slot height
+- Ensure proper mail slot height

-- Interior hood installation
+- Consider an interior hood installation

-Consult with Your Postmaster – First, check with your local postmaster to ensure that mail slots are viable options for mail delivery to your home.
-While a trip to any of Europe’s great cities and to many of North America’s large east coast cities quickly validates the popularity of mail slot mailboxes (they are called letter boxes in Europe), mail slots are less common in the vast majority of North America.
-So, take the time to ensure walk up mail delivery is available to your residence before purchasing a mail slot for your home.
+First, check with your local postmaster to ensure that your wall mail slot is a viable option for mail delivery to your home.
+While a trip to any of Europe’s great cities and to many of North America’s large east coast cities quickly validates the popularity of mail slot mailboxes (they are called letterboxes in Europe), mail slots are less common in the vast majority of North America.
+So, take the time to ensure walk-up mail delivery is available to your residence before purchasing a mail slot for your home.

 Additionally, to ensure the mail flows smoothly through the mail slot upon delivery, the USPS requires that if an interior hood is utilized for privacy, the hooded portion should not be below the bottom of the outside plate on the horizontal mail slot.
 For vertical mail slots, the hood should not extend beyond the side of the outside plate on the same side as the door’s hinges.
 Finally, regardless of orientation, the interior privacy hood should not project more than 2 1/16” beyond the inside of the door.

 Mail Slot Brands

-To shop the largest inventory of residential mail slots, browse the selections available at The MailboxWorks, North America’s largest retailer of all types of mailboxes – commercial and residential.
+To shop the largest inventory of residential wall mail slots, browse the selections available at The MailboxWorks, North America’s largest retailer of all types of mailboxes – commercial and residential.

-Auth Florence Mail Slots – The MailboxWorks features the elegantly simple aluminum mail slot created by Auth Florence, which meets all the USPS regulations regarding mail slots.
-Florence mail slots are available in eleven beautiful powder coated finishes including antique copper, antique bronze, black, gold, silver speck, and more.
-Additionally, the Auth Florence mail slots are offered with optional engraving on the mail slot door so homeowners can have their address or name engraved right on their mail slot.
+The MailboxWorks features the elegantly simple aluminum mail slot created by Auth Florence, which meets all the USPS regulations regarding mail slots.
+Florence mail slots are available in eleven beautiful powder-coated finishes including antique copper, antique bronze, black, gold, silver speck, and more.
+Additionally, Florence mail slots are offered with optional engraving on the mail slot door so homeowners can have their address or name engraved right on their mail slot.

-European Home Mail Slots – The MailboxWorks also offers European Home mail slots that resonate with a strong modern, contemporary design palate.
-These corrosion resistant stainless steel mail slots are handcrafted with a stunning satin-brushed finish and meet all USPS standards.
+The MailboxWorks also offers a European Home mail slot that resonates with a strong modern, contemporary design palate.
+These corrosion-resistant stainless steel mail slots are handcrafted with a stunning satin-brushed finish and meet all USPS standards.
 Order your mail slot with a mail collection box for a complete mail slot system.